Continuing Nursing Education

 Additional contact hours are available for optional workshops:

 - 040, 050, 060 – 1.5 CH

 Sessions marked with Rx contain pharmacology content that can be applied toward pharmacology credit requirements.
 Pharmacology content credit is time-based on the objectives and content outline.
-Up to 6.75 hours of pharmacology credit can be accumulated (if attending sessions offering the highest number of pharmacology hours available).
+Up to 6.0 hours of pharmacology credit can be accumulated (if attending conference sessions offering the highest number of pharmacology hours available).
 Additional pharmacology credit hours are available for optional workshops as indicated.

 *Bonus: After the conference evaluation period closes, individuals who register for the full conference (not daily registrations) will have access to an additional 5.0 contact hours in the ANNA Online Library.

 If corporate-supported symposia are added to the program, additional contact hours may be available.